The Top 10 Data Reports for Your POS Software

 Today, most point of sale (POS) systems offer reporting integrated into the software.
 Software as a service (or SaaS POS systems), in particular, allow you to access these reports in real-time.
 And they’re readily stored in the cloud, accessible via any device — not only on the back-office system.

-Even more advanced POS software allows you to customize and prioritize depending on the restaurant metrics most important to you, whether you’re the CEO, restaurant owner, or restaurant manager.
+Even more advanced POS software allows you to customize and prioritize depending on the restaurant metrics most important to you, whether you’re the CEO, restaurant owner, or GM.

 How are you using POS software to streamline your reporting?
-What reports are saved on your dashboard?
-What reports are you running this week to monitor trends in your restaurant?
+Which reports are saved on your dashboard?
+Which reports are you running this week to monitor trends in your restaurant?

-Let’s take a look at the top 10 reports every restaurant owner should run, often, with their restaurant POS software.
+Let’s take a look at the top 10 reports every restaurant owner should frequently run with their restaurant POS software.

 1. Restaurant Sales Reports